CRES Course Catalog

 5 units

 Students critically examine public representations of Black queer and trans communities.
 Work is grounded in analysis of Black feminist, Black queer, and Black trans thought in relation to critical media studies. .
-Prerequisite(s): CRES 10 and CRES 100; satisfaction of the Entry Level Writing and Composition requirements.
-Enrollment is restricted to senior CRES majors.
+Prerequisite(s): CRES 10, CRES 100, and CRES 101; and satisfaction of the Entry Level Writing and Composition requirements.
+Enrollment is restricted to senior critical race and ethnic studies majors.
 Enrollment limited to 20.

 CRES 190G